 Each class leaves the farm with a box full of samples of the things we talked to them about including honey, and each student, teacher and parent gets a pumpkin to take home.
 Your visit will include visiting plots of corn, small grain, soybeans, sunflowers and fall flowers and pumpkins.
 A large demonstration plot outlined in grass will give your children easy access and show different tillage practices in the process.

-More Information About Farm Tours
+More Information About Farm Tours or

 To book your Spring or Fall Farm tour with Farmer Stan,